-Situated along the Marais des Cygnes River in the northeast part of Linn County, La Cygne (pronounced ‘luh SEEN’), got its start in 1869 when it was determined that the Kansas City, Fort Scott and Gulf Railroad would come through the area.
+Situated along the Marais des Cygnes River in the northeast part of Linn County, La Cygne (pronounced ‘luh SEEN’) got its start in 1869 when it was determined that the Kansas City, Fort Scott, and Gulf Railroad would come through the area.
 It was named after the Marais des Cygnes River, which means “Marsh of the Swans” in French, in reference to the Trumpeter Swan, which was historically common in the Midwest.
 Before a townsite was even laid out, a man named Mr. Chetland built the town’s first store.

-Shortly afterward, a town company was organized and purchased 1,400 acres of land; but, used only 140 acres to lay out the townsite.
+Shortly afterward, a town company was organized and purchased 1,400 acres of land; but used only 140 acres to lay out the townsite.
 A man named S.D.
-Cady soon erected a dry goods store, W.A.
+Cady soon erected a dry goods store; W.A.
 Jones started a hardware store; Lyman Dearborn, a furniture store; George J. Miller, a produce and grocery store; and J.A.
-Walker built the first hotel called the Walker House.
+Walker, built the first hotel called the Walker House.
 La Cygne’s first post office opened on September 27, 1869.

 The first school, which was private, was taught in Cady’s Hall by Mrs. Webb.
 It would continue until a public schoolhouse was built the following year.
 That first year, several residential homes were also built, including one by Henry Briser, Dr. A. Davis, B. S. Heath, and others.

-A Methodist Church was organized and soon after built 24×50′ frame building for services.
-The Presbyterians also organized in 1870, but would not have a church until the following year.
+A Methodist Church was organized and soon after built a 24×50′ frame building for services.
+The Presbyterians also organized in 1870 but would not have a church until the following year.
 By the fall of 1870, the town had grown enough that La Cygne had enough residents to organize as a city of the third class, and F. A. Foote was elected the first mayor.
 At about the same time, a public schoolhouse was built.

 In 1871, J.J.
 Starks erected the first brick building in the town, which held a dry goods business.
 A bank was established the same year.
-A new larger school was also built at a cost of $10,000.
+A new larger school was also built at the cost of $10,000.
 The two-story brick schoolhouse accommodated grade school through high school students.
 A 28×44′ frame building was completed by the Presbyterians in the fall.
-That same year, stock was organized in S.D.
-Cady’s Farmers’ Savings Bank and a brick building was built.
+That same year, the stock was organized in S.D.
+Cady’s Farmers’ Savings Bank and a brick building were built.
 Three years later, in 1874, it would change names and become S. D. Cady & Co., and would later change again to the Linn County Bank.
 It continues to operate today.
 Shortly after the Farmers’ Savings Bank was established, Bentley, Pratt & Moore started a private bank, which would operate until 1879, when it was discontinued.

-In 1872 several citizens, acting on the advice of an area Indian chief formed a company to look for silver.
+In 1872 several citizens, acting on the advice of an area Indian chief, formed a company to look for silver.
 The Indian, who said he had received the information through a “spirit,” directed them to a place that took on the name of “Silver Mound.”
-About $3,000 was spent to sink a 100-foot shaft; but, no silver was ever found and the project was abandoned.
+About $3,000 was spent to sink a 100-foot shaft; but, no silver was ever found, and the project was abandoned.
 Another man, who was sure that lead could be found in the area, spent some $15,000 in a fruitless search for lead in Potosi Township.

-Over the years, La Cygne remained a small agricultural community and today boasts about 1,200 people.
+Over the years, La Cygne remained a small agricultural community and today boasts about 1,100 people.
 Superb fishing, camping facilities, wildlife viewing, and other recreational activities are available at Linn County Park on Lake LaCygne.
-The La Cygne Historical Society, located at 310 N Broadway, is open weekend afternoons for those searching for more historic information about the area.
+The La Cygne Historical Society, located at 310 N Broadway, is open weekend afternoons for those searching for more historical information about the area.
 The Marais des Cygnes Massacre Historic Site is located 5 ½ miles northeast of Trading Post on Highway 69.

 La Cygne is located four miles west of U.S. Highway 69 on Kansas Highway 152.